dboyhasnoname/learning/aws/beanstalk.md

 }
 ```
 <br>
-We can get details about the etherpad env if we got to beanstalk service on AWS console.
+We can get details about the etherpad env if we got to beanstalk service on AWS
 <br>

 ![bean stalk service etherpad](img/beanstalk_service_etherpad.jpeg)